mbakli/DistributedMobilityDB/README.md

-# Distributed MobilityDB
+[# Distributed MobilityDB
 Distributed MobilityDB is a PostgreSQL extension that extends the open source databases PostGIS and MobilityDB to distribute spatial and spatiotemporal data and queries.

 # Key Features

-* **Spatial and Spatiotemporal Data Partitioning**
+* **Spatiotemporal Data Partitioning**
   * Transform the input relation into a multirelation, preserving spatiotemporal data locality and load balancing.
   * Develop a two-level (global and local) distributed indexing scheme, effectively reducing the global transmission cost and local computation cost.
-* **Spatial and Spatiotemporal Processing**
+* **Spatiotemporal Processing**
+  * Handle a wide array of MobilityDB types including tint, tfloat, and tgeompoint, alongside PostGIS types, such as point, linestring, and polygon.
-  * Provide an adaptive execution engine that transforms a SQL query into a distributed plan, which can then be executed on either a single machine or a cluster.
+  * Provide an adaptive execution engine that transforms a SQL query into a distributed query plan, which can then be executed on either a single machine or a cluster.
-* **Declarative Query Language**
-  * Offer declarative SQL functions for data partitioning, as well as map declarative SQL queries into distributed execution strategies.
+  * Support spatial-only, temporal-only, and spatiotemporal queries, where PostGIS and MobilityDB predicates can co-exist in a single query.
+  * Facilitate multiple types of queries including range, kNN, intersection, and distance joins.
+  * Offer an execution framework that readily enables distributed processing for both PostGIS and MobilityDB functionalities.

 🚧 **Please note that the extension is still under development, so stay tuned for more updates and features.** 🚧